5 easy steps to get organised at EOFY

 Tip: if your records are a mess, or you’re looking to make a fresh start this is the best path to take.
 A cost base can represent a number of trades and corporate actions so it’s less data to worry about.
 Your financial statements will include cost base or balance information.

-Step 1: find out how many units (shares) you own in each investment by checking the share registry or CHESS
+The first step to getting organised at EOFY is to find out how many units (shares) you own in each investment by checking the share registry or CHESS.

 Share registries don’t care about you, the investor.
 But, you do need to login to their websites or track down the statements they’ve snail mailed you to find out how many units of each investment you own.
 Keep in mind you’ll probably need to do this on more than one registry.